civilservicelgbt/civilservicelgbt.github.io/_events/2022/06/civil-service-lgbt-social-london.md

 The Civil Service LGBT+ Network organises informal networking and social events so that LGBT+ civil servants can meet each other.
 Our [local organisers](/team) organise these events in various cities across the country.

 Our London socials usually take place on the **first Thursday of each month**.
-We usually skip the January event.
+We usually skip the January event. **Please note that this event has been moved to avoid the Jubilee bank holiday weekend**

 We usually organise our London events in Westminster or in Soho.
 The venue changes regularly, so check back on this website a few days before the event to find out the exact venue.